Ohio’s Blue Envelope Program

 How Does the Program Work?

-• Car Decal – To signal to law enforcement or first responders that someone in vehicle has a disability and to look for the Blue Envelope with additional information
+• Vehicle Decal.
+Signals to law enforcement and first responders that someone in the vehicle has a disability and and to look for the Blue Envelope with additional information.

-• Program Brochure – To explain how to use items in the packet
+• Program Brochure.
+Explains how to use the items included in the packet.

 How do I get a Free Packet?

-To request a free Blue Envelope packet, please contact your SSA or email PR@SummitDD.org.
-Packets can be picked up at Summit DD’s offices during normal business hours.
-This program is free and voluntary.
+To request a free Blue Envelope packet, complete the request form below.
+Packets can be mailed or picked up at Summit DD offices during regular business hours while supplies last.

 Training for First Responders and Law Enforcement